tigerfarm/arduino/Altair101/asm/Galaxy101a/README.md

 I can assemble and run it.
 I even fixed a usage flow option.
 The game is enhanced as far as I can go on my Mega 2560 Altair101a because of the memory limitations.
-The enhanced program very little memory left for me to enhance the playing experience.
+The enhanced program has very little memory left for me to upgrade the playing experience.

 [Galaxy101.asm](Galaxy101.asm) is the current tested program.
 [GALAXY80.asm](GALAXY80.asm) is the original that I downloaded from a GitHub